Career Technical

 Charged up, Koch began meeting people around New Jersey, running for and winning the state FBLA president position, and eventually, overseeing the entire East Coast’s national FBLA chapters while traveling the country for speeches and workshops.

 “I thought, how can I get into college with this?
-I looked around, and JWU was really the only college who valued the leadership you get out of an NSO program.”
+I looked around, and JWU was really the only college who valued the leadership you get out of a CTSO program.”

 Garrett Koch '24